lsst/LDM-493/_taxonomy.rst

 As an introduction, the classes of DM documentation are:

-Requirements and Interface Control Documentation (LPM, LSE) These documents specify functionality that the Data Management System must deliver to the Project.
+Requirements and interface control documentation (LPM, LSE) These documents specify functionality that the Data Management System must deliver to the Project.
-   Similarly, **Interface Control Documents** are agreements between subsystems on functionality that cross subsystem boundaries.
+   Similarly, **interface control documents** are agreements between subsystems on functionality that cross subsystem boundaries.
    The production of this documentation is described in `LPM-19: Change Control Process`_ and its management is described in `LPM-51: Document Management Plan`_.

-DM Design Documentation (LDM)
+DM design documentation (LDM)
-   These documents define the **scope** and **budget** of Data Management work that fulfill the **Requirements** and **Interface Control Documentation**.
+   These documents define the **scope** and **budget** of Data Management work that fulfill the **requirements** and **interface control documentation**.
-   All DM work must be consistent with these **Design Documents**.
+   All DM work must be consistent with these **design documents**.
    DM is responsible for updating design documentation whenever necessitated by revised project requirements, or by changing implementation realities.
-   Design Documents must be approved by the Change Control Board (`LPM-19: Change Control Process`_) before being considered actionable.
+   Design documents must be approved by the Change Control Board (`LPM-19: Change Control Process`_) before being considered actionable.
    These documents are also subject to `LPM-51: Document Management Plan`_.

-Implementation Technical Notes (DMTN, SQR)
-   These documents are design proposals for new systems, or design descriptions of existing systems.
-   **Implementation Technical Notes** describe the *implementation* of functionality specified in **Design Documentation**.
-   **Implementation Technical Notes** are not change-controlled, and can be published on demand.
-   These documents are expected to be continuously updated (or deprecated) to reflect the state of a system.
-   The primary audience of **Implementation Technical Notes** is DM team members who build, maintain, or interface with a system.

 Technical notes (DMTN, SQR)
    Technical notes are standardized, durable, documents that can be published on demand by Data Management team members to capture and share knowledge.